-Benefits for homebound seniors and those with mobility issues will also be more widely available in 2021, with 57% of Advantage plans offering meal delivery (up from 23% in 2018) and 47% offering transportation to medical appointments.
-And 94% of Advantage plans are expected to offer telehealth benefits in 2021 – an option that’s become increasingly important in light of the pandemic.
+Benefits for homebound seniors and those with mobility issues are also more widely available in 2021, with 55% of Advantage plans offering meal benefits and 36% offering transportation to medical appointments.
+And virtually all (98%) Advantage plans offer telehealth benefits in 2021 – an option that’s become increasingly important in light of the pandemic.

-Though a host of seniors may qualify for supplemental benefits related to the pandemic, benefits like meal delivery or cooking classes are expressly designed for enrollees with chronic health conditions.
+Though a host of seniors may qualify for supplemental benefits related to the pandemic, some benefits, like pest control, nonmedical transportation, and home modifications, are expressly designed for enrollees with chronic health conditions.

 Here’s what that means, under Medicare rules: